 For the following countries, please order them locally as follows:

-- United States orders: please order an NTSC version using this link
+- North America (US & Canada): please order an NTSC version using this link

 - If you are ordering from Japan click here